Alcibiades-Capital/valorem-website/site/_docs/dev-guide-write-physically-settled.md

 ---
 date: 2023-04-12 00:00:00
 title: How to write physically settled options
-description: Developer guide for writing physically settled options on digital assets with the Valorem Options Clearinghouse.
+description: Developer guide for writing physically settled options on digital assets with Valorem Clear.
 ---

-In this developer guide, we will walk through how to write physically settled options on digital assets using the Valorem Options Clearinghouse.
+In this developer guide, we will walk through how to write physically settled options on digital assets using Valorem Clear.

-We are Alice and we will use Bob as a second address.
-We'll write call options on the WETH/LUSD pair, transfer some to Bob, Bob will exercise their options (if it's in-the-money), and finally we'll redeem our claim over the underlying/exercise assets from the Clearinghouse.
+As Alice, we'll write call options on WETH, transfer some to Bob, Bob will exercise their options (because they're in-the-money), and finally we'll redeem our claim over the underlying/exercise assets from the Clearinghouse.

 All code examples are provided in Solidity // `forge` and CLI // `cast`.

 ## Creating an option type

-First we need to create a new option type in the Clearinghouse for our call option.
+First we need to create a new option type in the clearinghouse for our call option.
 This is done by invoking the [`newOptionType`](/docs/clearinghouse-contracts/#newOptionType) function on the ABI.

 Here are the details of the call option we want to write:

 - Underlying asset: WETH
 - Underlying amount: 1
-- Exercise asset: LUSD
+- Exercise asset: USDC
 - Exercise amount: 2100
 - Exercise timestamp: Now
 - Expiry timestamp: 1 week from now

 Note that this call option grants the holder the right (but not the obligation) to 'buy' the volatile asset.
-The underlying asset is volatile, the exercise asset is stable, and the strike is implicitly the exercise amount divided by the underlying amount (2100 LUSD / 1 WETH).
+The underlying asset is volatile, the exercise asset is stable, and the strike is implicitly the exercise amount divided by the underlying amount (2100 USDC / 1 WETH).

 For put options, it's the inverse — the underlying asset is stable, the exercise asset is volatile, and the strike is the underlying amount divided by the exercise amount (still 2100 USD / 1 WETH, but for puts the underlying and exercise assets are inverted).
 The holder has the option to 'sell' the volatile asset at the strike, which upon exercise is transferred in  and the underlying asset is transferred out.